🥞PancakeJS

 Deploy

-Custom Domain
+Add a Custom Domain (Optional)

-In your Cloudflare dashboard:
+In the Cloudflare dashboard:

 1. Go to Workers & Pages